raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

 Double click on the NPCText script to open it in your script editor.
-Add code to use the TMPro namespace:
+Add code to use TMPro:

 ```
 using UnityEngine;